Laser Treatment of Freckles, Age Spots & Pigmented Lesions

 When Dr. Smith examines your freckles and age spots, he will be able to give you an estimate of the number of treatments which will be necessary to fade or remove them.
 Because there is a great deal of variability in the size, depth and darkness of freckles, age spots and pigmented nevi, and because there is some variability in people’s natural ability to clear away pigment after laser treatment, it is not possible to “promise” you that a certain result will happen after a fixed number of treatments.
 Dr. Smith will explain what is likely to happen, but he cannot precisely predict or guarantee what will happen in any particular case.
 Dr. Smith will show you photos illustrating the range of results, from fading through to complete disappearance of the pigmented lesions.

 How well your lesions respond depends on several factors.
-Superficial lesions such as freckles and age spots tend to respond more quickly as compared to deeper, more complex lesions such as the nevus of Ota shown below.
+Superficial lesions such as freckles and age spots tend to respond more quickly as compared to deeper, more complex lesions.

 Laser treatment will not prevent the development of new pigmented blemishes.
 You can reduce the rate at which new pigmented blemishes appear by using sunscreen and by protecting your skin from the sun.